antoine2bouille/antoine2bouille.github.io/success.md

 Our approach melds industry know-how with a predictive analytics model, offering strategic guidance rooted in a comprehensive understanding of what has historically succeeded.
 This is a new horizon in filmmaking—where informed decisions lead the way, and producers are equipped with the knowledge to create films that are not only seen and loved by many but also stand as testaments to the power of storytelling.

-## What is the story behind the dataset at our disposal?
+## Let's start the journey!

+Before delving right into genre-specific analyses in the film industry, we need to address some fundamental questions to highlight the general trends of the data at out disposal and highlight the 5 main genres.
+Firstly, we'll explore how genre influences a film's ratings and revenue, wich provides insights into the commercial and critical success of different genres.
+Next, we'll examine the relationship between winning awards and a film's box office performance.
+It is primordial to understand the commercial impact of critical acclaim.
+Additionally, we'll investigate the correlation between a movie's runtime and its likelihood of receiving awards, offering valuable guidance for film production.
+These initial inquiries lay the groundwork for more detailed, genre-focused analysis.

-### How do rating and revenue vary as a function of the genre
+### How do rating and revenue vary as a function of the genre?

 **Distribution of movie ratings across genres**
 <div style="width: 100%;display: flex; justify-content: center;">
   {% include distribution_of_movie_ratings_across_genres.html %}
 </div>

 The distribution plots illustrate that movie ratings across genres tend to follow a Gaussian or normal distribution, with most ratings clustering around the mean.
 Each genre shows a distinct peak, with 'Drama' having the most substantial number of movies.
 The spread of the distributions indicates the variability of ratings within each genre.
 We can see that Drama, Comedy, Thriller/Action and Romance are the top genres in the world!
+We will detail for each of those 5 genres what are the main things to implement in a movie in order to make it successful.

 ### Which relation between the screentime and the opportunity to win an award?

 **Distribution of movie runtime for all awarded movies**
 <div style="width: 100%;display: flex; justify-content: center;">
   {% include distribution_of_movie_runtime_by_award_status.html %}
 </div>